➕

 - Calculating Remaining Time:

-- Result: The remaining time until the end date.
+=B2 - NOW()- Result: The remaining time until the end date.

 3. DATEDIF Function: Calculates the difference between two dates